 If the U.S. citizen petitioner has ever been convicted of any violent crime, sexual assault, or a crime involving domestic violence or substance abuse (a more complete list of crimes is provided in the instructions to Form I-129F), you need to include certified copies of all police and court records showing the outcome.

 To prevent abuse of immigrants, the law limits the number of times a U.S. citizen can petition for a K-1 fiancé.
-If the U.S. citizen has filed two or more K-1 visa petitions for other immigrants in the past (no matter how long ago that occurred), or had a K-1 visa petition approved for another immigrant within the two years before filing this petition, the U.S. citizen must request a waiver (official forgiveness) from USCIS.
+If the U.S. citizen has filed two or more K-1 petitions for other immigrants in the past (no matter how long ago that occurred), or had a K-1 petition approved for another immigrant within the past two years, the U.S. citizen must request a waiver (official forgiveness) from USCIS.

 To succeed with the waiver request, your best bet is to show unusual circumstances, such as the death (by natural causes, of course) of the prior immigrant.
 If the U.S. citizen has a history of violent crime, the waiver will be denied.